 According to the Elders, the past five years differed notably from what had been the norm for decades.
-Recent observations include thin, dangerous ice, shorter winters, thawing permafrost, and changing animal, fish
+Recent observations include thin, dangerous ice, shorter winters, thawing permafrost, and changing animal, fish and bird movements.

-Roswell Schaeffer Sr. said: "Yesterday [October 2, 2020] it was 51°F above which is unheard of in the Arctic in October.
+Roswell Schaeffer Sr. said: "Yesterday [October 2, 2020] It was 51°F above which is unheard of in the Arctic in October.
 It should be freezing.
 The bay should be frozen, or at least partially frozen.
-The ducks are still here, the
+The ducks are still here, the geese are still here."

 "Since about five years ago it started doing this, getting warmer and warmer each year.
 We're getting longer falls Falls are all the way toward November.
 Our spring is occurring in March or April, rather than May or June.
-So our winters are becoming very very short.
-It causes so much changes for all animals, including us humans."
+So our winters are becoming very very short, it causes so much changes for all animals, including us humans."